In this series, I’m sharing stories about and strategies for delivering your coaching practice without a physical location.

 Training Clients on Their Fields of Play

 I’ve trained hundreds of athletes at Catalyst.
 One of our biggest strategies for getting new clients is the “one too many” strategy of training an athlete’s entire team.
-(Two-Brain clients: this is on the Two-Brain Roadmap—Affinity Marketing highway, Milestone 2.)
+(Two-Brain clients: this is on the Two-Brain Growth ToolKit—Affinity Marketing highway, Milestone 2.)

 For example, when a basketball player joins the gym, immediately make contact with the coach.
 Tell the coach your plan for the athlete and ask if they approve.
 You don’t really need their approval (they probably don’t understand what you’re talking about anyway), but it’s a great way to build a bridge.